Sghosh1999/AWS-Machine-Learning-Tricky-Questions/Modeling.md

 - [x] Use transfer learning in your CNN by using the pre-trained third-party image recognition model as the convolutional base.
 Then remove the original classifier from the pre-trained model and add the new classifier for recognizing truck brands.
 - [ ] Use transfer learning by retraining the pre-trained third-party image recognition model with your own data.

+**Question 9**
+A credit card company wants to build a credit scoring model to help predict whether a new credit card applicant will default on a credit card payment.
+The company has collected data from a large number of sources with thousands of raw attributes.
+Early experiments to train a classification model revealed that many attributes are highly correlated, the large number of features slows down the training speed significantly, and that there are some overfitting issues.

+The Data Scientist on this project would like to speed up the model training time without losing a lot of information from the original dataset.

+Which feature engineering technique should the Data Scientist use to meet the objectives?

+- [ ] Run self-correlation on all features and remove highly correlated features
+- [ ] Normalize all numerical values to be between 0 and 1
+- [x] Use an autoencoder or principal component analysis (PCA) to replace original features with new features
+- [ ] Cluster raw data using k-means and use sample data from each cluster to build a new dataset

+**Question 10**
+A fintech company has developed a machine learning model that classifies insurance claims into fraudulent or legitimate.
+Given the financial implications where the expense of processing a fraudulent claim surpasses the cost associated with investigating a potentially fraudulent claim, which evaluation metric is most appropriate for assessing the performance of this classification model to ensure optimal financial outcomes?
+-[x] Employ Amazon SageMaker Model Monitor to optimize for recall, prioritizing the identification of all potential fraudulent claims, even at the risk of higher investigation costs due to false positives.
+-[ ] Use Amazon SageMaker's automatic hyperparameter tuning focusing on precision, to decrease the occurrence of false positives in classifying claims as fraudulent.

+**Question 11**
+A data science team at a media monitoring company is tasked with developing a feature that aggregates and analyzes tweets from various public figures to identify trends and thematic similarities over time.
+Their objective is to compute embeddings for these tweets that can accurately capture semantic similarities among them, enabling a deeper understanding of the topics and sentiments expressed.
+Given this context, which AWS tool would be most suited to efficiently and effectively accomplish this task?

+-[x] Deploy an Object2Vec model using Amazon SageMaker to process and analyze tweet data.
+-[ ] Implement a solution using Amazon SageMaker BlazingText with the Skip-gram model.

+Correct Choice: Deploy an Object2Vec model using Amazon SageMaker to process and analyze tweet data.

+Object2Vec is a more versatile embedding model that excels at understanding and capturing the complex relationships within texts, making it particularly suitable for tweets.
+Unlike word-focused models, Object2Vec can process entire tweets as single entities, ensuring that the nuanced context and semantic connections within and between tweets are effectively captured.
+This capability is crucial for tasks requiring a deep understanding of text semantics, such as analyzing tweets for thematic similarities or sentiment trends, providing a more holistic and accurate representation of the data.